 As part of my ongoing series on ecological systems theory and practice, this week I will be discussing complexity lexicons.
-Complexity grows exponentially due to interactivity, and interactive effects are present at each level and every context of assessment and intervention.
+Complexity grows exponentially due to interactivity, and interactive effects are present at each level and in every context of assessment and intervention.
 In the sociological context, interactive effects mean that individuals in groups often influence one another toward homeostasis.
-In environmental practice, interactive effects result in ability of systems to predict choice behavior by intentionally structuring the choice calculus—increasing or decreasing options by managing awareness and expectation of role, culture, access, and capacity.
+In environmental practice, interactive effects result in the ability of systems to predict choice behavior by intentionally structuring the choice calculus—increasing or decreasing options by managing awareness and expectation of role, culture, access, and capacity.

 After reading this section, you will be able to:

 - Utilize a new lexicon for discussing the change in human systems.